MA806P/MV-X_Project/README.md

 # MV(X) Project
-A demo about iOS architecture, MVP、MVVM and ReactiveCocoa
+A demo about iOS architecture, MVP、MVVM